Blog Posts in January 2022

 My interest in Carrier Ethernet moving up to Layer 3 is to see if it would be something to account for in the future.

 A quick search resulted in a marketecture using Segment Routing (of course) and an SDN controller (what else could one be using today) using Path Computation Element Protocol (PCEP) to program the network devices… and then I hit a regwall.
 They wanted to collect my personal details to grace me with their whitepaper, and I couldn’t find even a link to the product documentation.

 Last time we figured out that we cannot run OSPF over unnumbered interfaces that are not point-to-point links because OSPF makes assumptions about interface IP addresses.
 IS-IS makes no such assumptions; IPv4 and IPv6 prefixes are just a bunch of TLVs exchanged between routers over a dedicated layer-3 protocol with ridiculously long network addresses.

 Could we thus build a totally unnumbered IP network with IS-IS even when the network contains multi-access segments?
 It depends:

 - There’s no layer-2 address in Fibre Channel frames (because FC is routing not bridging);

-- Why is the multicast bit lowest bit (0x01) in first byte on Ethernet but highest bit (0x80) on Token Ring or FDDI;
+- Why is the multicast bit the lowest bit (0x01) in the first byte on Ethernet but the highest bit (0x80) on Token Ring or FDDI;

 - How some NIC manufacturers never got the memo on what OUI really means.